Dharaneephort/Machine-Learning-Dharanee/README.md

-# ML Random Forest Regressor
+# Predicting Red Wine Quality with Random Forests Regressor

 ## Overview
 This repository contains a machine learning project script designed for data analysis and model building.
 The project includes the following key steps: